oeed/olivercooper.me/_mefacts/02-location.md

   - auckland.jpg
 ---

-I currently live in central Auckland, New Zealand.

-I have lived all over Australia and New Zealand - six cities to be exact.
+I currently live in central Auckland, New Zealand, but have lived all over Australia and New Zealand - six cities to be exact.